vijaymarupudi/nvim-fzf/README.md

 ## How it works

-This plugin uses the `mkfifo` posix program to get a temporary named pipe, and uses it to communicate to fzf.
+This plugin uses the `mkfifo` posix program to get a temporary named pipe, and uses it to communicate to `fzf`.

 Contributions welcome to make this compatible with Windows.
 I do not have a Windows machine, so I cannot test it.
 It should be possible using